jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-08-recruiting-season/draft/chapter-04.md

 The lawyer walked Ethan through them:

 Contributing to the delinquency of a minor.
 When an adult encourages illegal behavior (like truancy) in a minor.
+Up to six months jail time.

 Interference with custody.
 When someone interferes with a parent's legal right to control their minor child's activities and relationships.
+Can be escalated to felony.
+Up to two years.

 Criminal harassment under Canadian law.
 Maintaining unwanted contact with a family member of someone who's set boundaries.
+Fines and possible jail time.

 "These are all potential charges," the lawyer said.
 "Based on the documented evidence."

 Ethan's blood went cold.
+His hands started shaking.
+He had to set down the folder he was holding before he dropped it.

 "You're going to press charges against Sophia."
+His voice came out hollow, disbelieving.

 "I'm going to protect my son," his father said.
 "From someone who's been manipulating him for fourteen months.
 Someone who encouraged rebellion, defiance, legal action against his family."